Grauenwolf/PackIT/README.md

 * `PackingListsCreatePackingListWithItemsController`
 * `PackingListsQueryController`

 Note that the routes do not need to be changed.
-From the client's persepective, everything is still accessed via `/api/PackingLists/...`.
+From the client's perspective, everything is still accessed via `/api/PackingLists/...`.

 Step 2 is to create the 3 matching service classes.